crazycooky77/ci_project5/README.md

 The Shipping detail page is currently rather generic, but will be updated once the shop officially goes live.
 For now, basic information is available to customers on the free shipping limit, shipping methods and times, and delayed orders.

 #### Returns
 This page details information on returns and refunds, again so customers don't have to search for this and have it readily available.
-The page ensures customers don't need to search for information necessary for them to know according to their rights, when a refund or return is required.
+The page ensures customers have the information necessary for them to know according to their rights, when a refund or return is required.

 #### Privacy Policy
 Details regarding what data is collected from customers and how it is used is fully outlined on this page.
 This is critical, particularly with the site being not only available in the EU, but specifically selling in Ireland (EU).